icogn/tp-rel-disassembler/README.md

 You will need to have [Node](https://nodejs.org/en/download/) available on your local machine.
 The latest LTS version is recommended.

-You will need a package manager like `npm` or [Yarn](https://classic.yarnpkg.com/en/docs/install/) to fetch dependencies.<br>
+You will need a package manager like `npm` or [Yarn](https://classic.yarnpkg.com/en/docs/install/) to install dependencies.<br>
 _(`npm` is recommended for most users since it comes with the Node installer.
 Use Yarn 1 if you plan to contribute to the project)_

-To install dependencies, you may choose one of the following methods:
+To install dependencies, execute one of the following in this directory:

 ### npm